1. Configure your project

 The plugin contains the compiler that will generate models from your queries when you build your project.

-Configure the Apollo plugin to specify the package in which the Kotlin files will be generated.
+Configure the Apollo plugin to generate Kotlin files instead of Java files.
 Put this at the end of

 app/build.gradle.kts: